Dirk Koetter: Early life

 Born and raised in Pocatello, Idaho, Koetter is the son of Jim Koetter, who was also a football coach.
-A quarterback, Koetter graduated from Highland High School in 1977 and stayed in town to play college football at Idaho State University under new head coach Bud Hake.
+A quarterback, he graduated from Highland High School in 1977 and stayed in town to play college football at Idaho State University under new head coach Bud Hake.

 As a fifth-year senior in 1981, Koetter backed up Mike Machurek at quarterback; the Bengals went 12–1 and won the national championship in Division I-AA under second-year head coach Dave Kragthorpe.
 Koetter earned a bachelor's degree at ISU in 1981 and a master's in athletic administration the following year.

 Coaching career

 High school and college coaching

 Koetter was the head coach at Highland High School for two seasons (1983–84) before becoming a full-time college assistant coach in 1985 as the offensive coordinator at San Francisco State University.
 After his time at San Francisco State, Koetter coached at UTEP (1986–88), Missouri (1989–93), Boston College (1994–95), and Oregon (1996–97).

 Koetter was the head coach for three seasons at Boise State from 1998 through 2000, then moved to Arizona State in 2001.
 His record with the Broncos was 26–10, with two Big West Conference titles and two bowl victories and was named Big West Coach of the Year twice.
 At Arizona State, Koetter compiled a 40–34 record, and four Bowl appearances in six years.
 Under Koetter, who was also the offensive play caller, the Sun Devils became known for a vertical passing attack.
 On November 26, 2006, The Arizona Republic reported that Koetter was being terminated as Arizona State football coach.
 His final game was the 2006 Hawaii Bowl on Christmas Eve, a 41–24 loss.